junxit/us-congress-bills-114/metadata.md

 - 2015-02-24 — Referred to the Committee on Ways and Means, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-02-24 — Referred to the Committee on Ways and Means, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-02-24 — Referred to the Committee on Ways and Means, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-02-26 — Committee Consideration and Mark-up Session Held.
+- 2015-02-26 — Ordered to be Reported (Amended) by Voice Vote.
+- 2015-02-27 — Referred to the Subcommittee on Health.
+- 2015-03-18 — Committee on Energy and Commerce discharged.
+- 2015-03-18 — Committee on Energy and Commerce discharged.
+- 2015-03-18 — Placed on the Union Calendar, Calendar No. 29.
+- 2015-03-18 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+114-46, Part I.
+- 2015-03-18 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+114-46, Part I.